-There are many different types of fostering that carers undertake to best meet the needs of the child.
+There are different types of fostering, to best meet the needs of each child.

-During the approval process, the fostering panel assess the type of care that would best suit a foster carer's circumstances.
+During the assessment process you will decide which would best suit your circumstances.
 It could be one, or several of the below.
-With training and experience, carers can even choose to specialise.
-Please contact the team if you have a particular question about a type of fostering.
+With training and experience, carers can choose to specialise.

-Parent and baby care involves the foster carer giving their support and guidance to new parents, usually a mother with a baby or young child.
-You could make the difference to a mother and baby.
+Parent and baby care involves the foster carer giving their support and guidance to new parents, often a mother with a baby or young child.